-If the storm significantly delays or cancels your flight, or closes your airport, Trip Cancellation may reimburse 100% of your trip costs.
-Your original flight must be delayed at least 12-48 hours, depending on your policy, before cancellation coverage is available.
+If the storm significantly delays or cancels your flight, or closes your airport, the Trip Cancellation benefit may reimburse 100% of your prepaid and non-refundable trip costs.
+Your original flight must be delayed for at least 12-48 hours, depending on your policy, or canceled outright, before cancellation coverage is available.

 Cancellation Coverage if You’re Stuck at Home